Sign in Sign up

 🧠 AI-assisted triage

 One Claude call (Sonnet 4.6) classifies every unread article into Must read, Optional, or Skip, with a one-sentence rationale that cites your past behaviour: "matches your bookmarked Ruby work," "topic you've previously demoted."
-Three runs nightly via cron — one per topic.
+Three runs nightly via Sidekiq — one per topic.

 AI triage page showing Must read / Optional / Skip groups with rationale.